Budmore/currency-converter/DECISIONS-LOG.md

 ## Initial Setup

-- Decision: use as less of 3rd party libraries as it is reasonable.
+- Decision: Don't use any 3rd party libraries as it is reasonable.

 Vanila CSS, Window.fetch()